PabloMSanAla/fabada/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-We try to make as simple as possible the usage of FABADA.
+We try to make the usage of FABADA as simple as possible.
 For that purpose, we have create a PyPI and Conda package to install FABADA in its latest version.

 ### Prerequisites